Jako/CustomRequest/README.md

 Key       | Description
 ----------|------------
-id        | The id of a MODX resource alias     | The string the first signs of the not found uri is compared with. urlParams | The request parameter keys, the divided second parts of the not found uri are assigned to. regex     | If set, this regular expression is used to divide the second parts of the not found uri.
-Else it is divided at uri separators (/)
+id        | The id of a MODX resource, the not found URI is forwarded to. alias     | The first characters the not found URI is compared with.
+If found, this config is used and comparing is stopped. urlParams | The request parameter keys, the divided second parts of the not found URI are assigned to. regex     | If set, this regular expression is used to divide the second parts of the not found URI.
+If not set, it is divided at the URI separators `/`.

-Look into the folder core/components/customrequest/configs.example for
+Look into the folder `core/components/customrequest/configs.example` for example config files.

 Notes
 --------------------------------------------------------------------------------